xevioso/xevioso.github.io/band/guitar/LadyBusDriver.md

 Feel like a bus drove over my heart.

+## Verse 1

-I'd bring' her back' again, that's what' I'd do'
+I'd bring her back again, that's what I'd do,

-If I' could drive' away' on wheels' like you'.
+If I could drive away on wheels like you.

-You gott'a hear' me, La'dy Bus' Driver',
+You gotta hear me, Lady Bus Driver,

-I never miss' your bus', but I do' miss her'.
+I never miss your bus, but I do miss her.

 Whoa'-oh'
 She could' be an'ywhere